ApryseSDK/pdftron-flutter/README.md

 #### tabTitle
 String, default is the file name.

-Set the tab title if [multiTabEnabled](#multiTabEnabled) is true.
+Sets the tab title if [multiTabEnabled](#multiTabEnabled) is true.
 (For Android, tabTitle is only supported on the widget viewer)

 ```dart
 config.tabTitle = 'tab1';